BOULDER COUNTY BAR ASSOCIATION

 ARTICLE II.
 OFFICES.

 Section 1.
-Principal Offices.
+Principal Office.
 The principal office of the Bar Association shall be located in Boulder County, Colorado, at an office designated by the Board of Directors.

 Section 2.
 Other Offices.
 The Bar Association may also have offices at such other place or places as the Board of Directors may, from time to time, designate.
-The registered agent and registered office, as set forth in the Articles of Incorporation may be changed, from time to time, by the Board of Directors.
+The registered agent, as set forth in the Articles of Incorporation may be changed, from time to time, by the Board of Directors.
+The Bar Association shall have and continuously maintain in the State of Colorado a registered agent, as required by the Colorado Revised Nonprofit Corporation Act.

 ARTICLE IV.
 MEMBERSHIP.

 Section 1.
-Members.
+Member Classes.
 The Bar Association shall be composed of members in the classes set forth below.

-A. Full Active Membership.
-Qualification for full active membership shall require that the member be duly admitted to practice law by the Supreme Court of the State of Colorado, that such member reside, practice, and/or work within Boulder County.
-Members of the Bar Association so qualified shall have all the rights and privileges of full membership, including voting rights, and the right to hold elective office.
+A. Voting Members.
+Qualification for voting membership shall require that the member be duly admitted to practice law by the Supreme Court of the State of Colorado and that such member reside, practice, and/or work within Boulder County.
+Members of the Bar Association so qualified shall have all the rights and privileges of full membership, including voting rights and the right to hold elective office.
+Voting Members may fall within one of the following classes:

-1. Young/New Lawyers are full active members of the Boulder County Bar Association who have been admitted to practice for three years or less.
-Young/New Lawyers will be eligible for reduced dues and CLE costs as determined by the Board of Directors.
+(i) Young/New Lawyers.
+Voting Members of the Bar Association who have been admitted to practice for three (3) years or less or are age thirty-seven (37) or younger will be eligible for reduced dues and CLE costs as determined by the Board of Directors.

-F. Non-Lawyer/Associate Membership.
+(iv) Non-Lawyer/Associate Members.
 An associate member is a non-lawyer whose primary occupation is directly involved in assisting attorneys on a regular basis in the delivery of legal services.
 Associate members shall be limited to paralegals, legal assistants, law office administrators, legal secretaries, court personnel, and bar association staff.
-All associate members will be required to have an attorney member sponsor their annual renewal and certify the non-lawyer is directly involved in assisting attorneys on a regular basis in the delivery of legal services.
-These members shall not be entitled to hold elective office or have voting rights, except they may chair or co-chair the non-lawyer/associate committee and have full voting rights in such committee.
-Such members shall be entitled to all benefits of membership except as set forth herein.
+All associate members will be required to have a Voting Member sponsor their annual renewal and certify the non-lawyer is directly involved in assisting attorneys on a regular basis in the delivery of legal services.
+These members shall not be entitled to hold elective office or have voting rights, except they may chair or co-chair the non-lawyer/associate section and have full voting rights in such section.
+Such members shall be entitled to all benefits of membership except as otherwise set forth herein.

-G. Interprofessional Members.
-Professionals, such as accountants, health and mental health care providers, realtors, engineers, law office consultants, mediators, and architects, whose profession involves them in the legal system, may become interprofessional members.
+(v) Interprofessional Members.
+Professionals, such as accountants, health and mental health care providers, realtors, engineers, law office consultants, mediators and architects, whose profession involves them in the legal system, may become interprofessional members.
 The only right associated with interprofessional membership shall be the right, in return for dues to be set by the Board of Directors, to receive notice of events and to attend section meetings.

 Section 2.
 Termination of Membership.
-The Board of Directors, by two-thirds vote of all members of the Board, may suspend or expel a member for cause after an appropriate notice and hearing.
-The membership of any member who shall be in default in any payment of dues fixed in Article V of these Bylaws shall be terminated as provided in Article V of these Bylaws.
+The Board of Directors, by a two-thirds vote of all voting members of the Board, may suspend or expel a member for cause after providing said member with not less than ten (10) calendar days’ notice of the opportunity to be heard by the Board and, should the member so desire, the actual opportunity to be heard at the time and place specified in the notice provided.
+The membership of any member who is in default in any payment of dues fixed in Article IV of these Bylaws shall be terminated as provided in these Bylaws.

 Section 3.
 Resignation.
 Any member may resign by filing a written resignation with the Board or with the Executive Director, but such resignation shall not relieve the member so resigning of the obligation to pay any dues, assessments or other charges theretofore accrued and unpaid.